 Instead, use industry- or brand-specific hashtags that are easy for users to find and help your content stand out.
 According to the “creators” Instagram feed, a good number of hashtags to use is three to five per post.
 While Instagram allows up to 30 on a standard post, a wall of hashtags under your posts can look desperate and unprofessional.

 User-generated content is every marketer’s dream.
-It creates an engagement opportunity for users, reduces costs for your business, and shows users that your brand listens to and values customers.
+It creates an engagement opportunity for users, reduces costs for your business and shows users that your brand listens to and values customers.

 Try creating a branded hashtag that followers can use to submit content; then repost applicable and appropriate content to your business page for all to see.
 Some great examples of user-generated marketing campaigns are Starbucks’ #RedCupContest and Coca-Cola’s #ShareaCoke campaign.
+Just make sure to closely follow Meta’s Community Guidelines because Instagram’s AI moderation features will automatically remove anything that goes against these rules.

 Instagram Stories is a great place for your brand to show a little more personality, day-to-day content or personal tidbits about your business.
 Stories live on your profile for only 24 hours and can include photos or video clips with music, text, GIFs or stickers layered on.
+Try livestreaming company events or doing employee takeovers for a day.

 Instagram allows you to include one clickable link in your profile bio, meaning anyone who accesses your Instagram page is provided the link to your website.
 You can also insert a link with a “swipe up” call to action in your Instagram Stories, and any Instagram ads you purchase will also have a link to your website.